Skip To Main Content

 Wheelchair Basketball

-The collaboration among the wheelchair basketball tactical team, USOPC, NCAA and National Wheelchair Basketball Association resulted in joint activations at the 2024 NCAA Division I Women’s Final Four.
-A highlight was the second-annual Team USA vs. College All-Stars game, held during halftime of the NCAA Division I Women’s Basketball Championship and in front of a crowd of more than 18,000.
-The College All-Stars team members were each selected by their coach from their respective college teams.
-Before this event, the NWBA hosted an open exhibition at Tourney Town with approximately 20 Cleveland Wheelchair Cavaliers basketball athletes.
-Additionally, the USOPC and NCAA partnered to have U.S. Paralympian Lindsey Zurbrugg on its Beyond the Baseline panel, highlighting the growth and challenges facing adaptive sports locally and globally.
-Moreover, during Tourney Town, Team USA wheelchair basketball athletes signed autographs for attendees of the Cleveland Wheelchair Cavaliers exhibition.
+The collaboration among the wheelchair basketball tactical team, USOPC, NCAA and National Wheelchair Basketball Association resulted in joint activations at the 2024 and 2025 NCAA Division I Women’s Final Fours.
+A highlight was the second-annual Team USA vs. College All-Stars game, held during halftime of the 2024 NCAA Division I Women’s Basketball Championship and in front of a crowd of more than 18,000.
+In both 2024 and 2025, the NWBA hosted open exhibitions at Tourney Town with the Cleveland Wheelchair Cavaliers (2024) and the Tampa Bay Strong Dogs (2025).
+The partnership at Tourney Town continued by highlighting U.S. Paralympians on the Beyond the Baseline panels in both 2024 and 2025.
+Additionally, the USOPC and NCAA partnered to have U.S. Paralympians Emily Oberst, Fabian Romo and Trey Jenifer recognized on center court during the 2025 NCAA Division I Women’s Basketball Championship.

 Wheelchair Tennis

-Following a groundbreaking national collegiate wheelchair tennis exhibition during the 2023 NCAA Division I, II, and III Men’s and Women’s Tennis Championships, the 2024 wheelchair tennis championships did not disappoint.
-The ITA National Collegiate Wheelchair Tennis semifinals were held at the same time and location as the 2024 NCAA Division I semifinals at Oklahoma State in Stillwater, Oklahoma, and included the following college student-athlete matchups:
+Following a groundbreaking national collegiate wheelchair tennis exhibition during the 2023 NCAA Division I, II, and III Men’s and Women’s Tennis Championships, the 2024 ITA National Collegiate Wheelchair Tennis semifinals and finals were held at the same time and location as the 2024 NCAA Division I semifinals and finals at Oklahoma State in Stillwater, Oklahoma.
+The 2025 ITA Wheelchair Individual National Tennis Championships were once again held alongside the NCAA Division I singles and doubles tennis championships, November 22 – 23 in Orlando, Florida featuring Alabama’s Feliciano Felici, Arizona’s Max Wong and Michigan’s Caiden Baxter and Jacob Wald.
+Felici took home the title for the second year in a row.

 Para-College Inclusion Project - Wheelchair Track and Field